 Our Atlanta chiropractors offer several non-surgical approaches to care for sciatica, including hot and cold therapy, spinal adjustments and corrective exercises.
 The approach they use for your sciatic nerve pain will depend on where and how your sciatic nerve is being compressed.
 During your initial consultation, our doctors will get to know you and learn your history to determine if chiropractic care can help alleviate your lower back and leg pain.
 Using comprehensive diagnostic tools, they will pinpoint the location of the pinched nerve and then recommend a comprehensive program tailored to address the pain at its source.

 Hot and cold therapy has proven to be highly effective in treating sciatic pain, reducing inflammation and swelling while increasing circulation in order to help improve the healing process.
-At our clinic, we alternate heat and ice to numb the nerve and relax the surrounding muscles, gradually reducing excess pressure on the nerve.
+Alternating heat and ice to numb the nerve and relaxes the surrounding muscles, gradually reducing excess pressure on the nerve.